artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 3. In the :term:`treeview`, hover your cursor over the sibling record you wish to move - it can be any record on the same :term:`level of description` as the one currently being viewed.
-4. In the :ref:`context-menu-treeview-sidebar`, if the "Sort treeview" setting has been set to "Manual" by an :term:`administrator` in **Admin > Settings > Global > Sort treeview**, then you will see three horizontal lines or bars appear on the right-hand side of the record-title you are hovering over in the treeview.
+4. In the :ref:`context-menu-treeview-sidebar`, if the "Sort (information objcct)" setting has been set to "Manual" by an :term:`administrator` in **Admin > Settings > Global > Treeview**, then you will see two horizontal lines or bars appear on the right-hand side of the record-title you are hovering over in the treeview.
 This means the item can be dragged and dropped to a new sort order.

 .. image:: images/sidebar-dragdrop.*